nvsnkv/NVs.OccupancySensor/readme.md

 Application produces OpenAPI definition that can be downloaded from path `/swagger/v1/swagger.json`.
 This format can be consumed by varios API testing tools.

 Depending on the hosting option you prefer, you'll need either [.Net Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet/thank-you/sdk-3.1.407-windows-x64-installer) or [Docker](https://docs.docker.com/get-docker/) installed on the host to build and run application.
+If you're planning to build a docker image for raspberry-pi you'll need to also have `debootstrap` installed on build machine - there is no good base image for raspberry so we'll our own during the build.

 #### Patience (optional)
 In case you chose to use Docker, please ensure that you can spend couple of hours building the image.
 Compilation of EmguCV is the part of Docker image and it may take several hours if you're doing it on weak device.

 ### Building the Application
 Nothing special here - either build it using `dotnet build` or `docker build`.
-The example for Docker can be found below.
+Examples for Docker can be found below.

 ### Quick Setup
 1. Build application;